admaiorastudio/appkit/README.md

-# appkit
+# AppKit
-Xamarin accelerator pack to bring common functionality easy!
+App accelerator pack to bring common core functionality easy with Xamarin

+Documentation is not yet ready.
+See demo apps.